bobg/seqs/Readme.md

 This is seqs,
-a library for working with iterable sequences, introduced via the “range over function” language feature and the [iter](https://pkg.go.dev/iter) standard-library package in Go 1.23.
+a library for working with iterable sequences, a.k.a. iterators, introduced in Go 1.23 via the “range over function” language feature and the [iter](https://pkg.go.dev/iter) standard-library package.

-This is an adaptation to Go sequences of [github.com/bobg/go-generics/v3/iter](https://pkg.go.dev/github.com/bobg/go-generics/v3/iter).
+This is an adaptation of [github.com/bobg/go-generics/v3/iter](https://pkg.go.dev/github.com/bobg/go-generics/v3/iter).
-The central type in that package, [iter.Of](https://pkg.go.dev/github.com/bobg/go-generics/v3/iter#Of), was made obsolete with the introduction of Go sequences.
+The central type in that package, [iter.Of](https://pkg.go.dev/github.com/bobg/go-generics/v3/iter#Of), was made obsolete with the introduction of Go iterators.
-This library provides operations on sequences analogous to the ones on `iter.Of` in the old package.
+This library provides operations on iterable sequences analogous to the ones on `iter.Of` in the old package.
 It combines those with [the proposal for an x/exp/iter package](https://github.com/golang/go/issues/61898).